daneshk/module-ballerina-avro/docs/spec/spec.md

 ###### 3.1.1.1.1 Map Avro types to Ballerina Types

 The following table summarizes how Avro types are mapped to corresponding Ballerina types.
-These rules are applicable when a Ballerina data is serialized/deserialized according to an Avro schema.
+These rules are applicable when serializing/deserializing Ballerina data according to an Avro schema.

 | Avro Type    | Ballerina Type | Example                                       |
 |--------------|----------------|-----------------------------------------------|